Code-the-Dream-School/python-200/lessons/01_analysis_intro/07_pipelines.md

 ```
 Now you have a full mini pipeline - from data loading to cleaning, visualization, statistical testing, and reporting - all orchestrated with Prefect in a single flow.

-- The **@flow** decorator turns `analysis_pipeline` into a complete workflow.
-- When called, it executes all steps in sequence, automatically passing data between tasks.

-✨ This gives you a clear, reproducible, and automated workflow that’s easy to run, track, and extend as your project grows.
+This gives you a clear, reproducible, and automated workflow that’s easy to run, track, and extend as your project grows.

-📝 In your homework, we’ll dive deeper into the Orion UI, where you’ll run this pipeline, explore logs, observe retries, and monitor task states in a dashboard.
+If you want to see it in the dashboard, you can run the flow and then open the Prefect UI to watch the tasks execute in real time, view logs, and see the final results.

+You should incorporate this code into a single .py file and run it to see the full pipeline in action.

 ## 4. Wrap-up

 In this lesson, you’ve learned how pipelines automate complex workflows, making your data analysis **reproducible**, **modular**, and **scalable**.
 Prefect enhances this process by providing decorators for tasks and flows, built-in centralized **logging**, **retries**, caching, and seamless **monitoring** through the *Orion* dashboard.
 By building your pipeline from clear, modular steps, you can run the entire analysis with one command, handle failures automatically, and monitor your workflow in real time, all while keeping your code maintainable.

-✍️ For your upcoming assignment, you’ll build your own data pipeline following this structure.
+For your upcoming assignment, you’ll build your own data pipeline following this structure.
 Define each analysis step as a Prefect task, orchestrate them in a flow, and consider how you can use retries and logging to make your pipeline robust and observable.
-Think about how the Orion dashboard can help you monitor and debug your workflow efficiently as you run it on different datasets.

 **👏 Well done!**
-You just walked through your very first Prefect pipeline. 🎉Keep this momentum for your assignment.
+You just walked through your very first Prefect pipeline.
+Keep this momentum for your assignment.
+Congratulations on finishing your final lesson for Python 200.
+You are ready to do some more hands-on work.